Host Plant Network

 What happens if I'm not selected to participate?

-If your block isn’t chosen this year to receive free plants through this project, we might have more opportunities in future years - stay tuned via our newsletter and Instagram account.
-We also still encourage you to organize your block to buy and grow native plants!
-We’ll share our favorite species, nurseries, and strategies, and you can join our workshops.
-We may invite you to complete short surveys and upload photos of your plants and pollinators to iNaturalist.
+If your block isn’t chosen this year to receive free plants through this project, we might have more opportunities in future years - stay tuned via our newsletter and Instagram.
+We encourage you to organize your block to buy and grow native plants if you'd like!
 Your efforts will still contribute to conservation and to our research.

 💠